jianyuewu/automotive_project/virtualization/Linux_kernel_related.md

 Kernel is using task_struct for scheduling, for both process and thread, process ID is in tgid, and thread ID is in pid field. real_parent field points to original parent, while parent field can point to debugger process.

 ## Scheduling policy
+We can set scheduling policy via sched_setscheduler().
 Mostly used policies are:
 SCHED_NORMAL: Time equal (vruntime in CFS).
 Nice value is used for configure the priority and vruntime (10% for each nice level).
+    Here CFS is using red-black tree to store tasks, left most node is smallest vruntime task, priority is 100-139 (nice -20 to +19).
+    vruntime = delta_exec ∗ weight_nice_0 / weight.
 SCHED_FIFO: First In First Out.
 SCHED_RR: RoundRobin.
-We can set them via sched_setscheduler().
-Here CFS is using red-black tree to store tasks, left most node is smallest vruntime task, priority is 100-139 (nice -20 to +19).
 SCHED_FIFO/RR is using array and linked-list to store, priority is 0-99.
+SCHED_IDLE: It is actually a CFS task, weighted as 3.

 ## Scheduling classes
 It is defined by sched_class struct.